ykerus/symbolic-systems-1/README.md

-This repository contains both programming and written assignments for the course Symbolic Systems 1, given at the University of Amsterdam 2019-2020.
+This repository contains programming and written assignments for the course Symbolic Systems 1, given at the University of Amsterdam 2019-2020.

 Author: Yke Rusticus